 Decarbonizing the European electricity industry while maintaining security of supply, will require significant investment in both clean generation technologies and fossil-fuel peak- and semi-base load equipment.
-The on-going reforms in Europe recognize the need to reduce risk for investors by guaranteeing fixed cost recovery.
-This questions the respective roles of government and the market, as these reforms explicitly place responsibility on the government, regulator, or system operator to coordinate the investment decisions through a wide range of mechanisms.
+The ongoing reforms in Europe recognize the need to reduce risk for investors by guaranteeing fixed cost recovery.
+This questions the respective roles of government and the market, as they explicitly place responsibility on the government, regulator, or system operator to coordinate the investment decisions through a wide range of mechanisms.
 These include technology specific support schemes for clean technologies as well as capacity mechanisms.

-This paper analysed the drivers for reform and reviewed the different mechanisms proposed.
+This paper analyzed the drivers for reform and reviewed the different mechanisms proposed.
 The main contribution of the paper was to bring together the abundant but very distinct literatures on generation adequacy policies and low carbon technology support policies.
 We studied in particular how the different arrangements proposed can reallocate risks between generators, consumers, and government.
-Their large-scale deployment will also lead to shifts in the degree of autonomy given to investors, and the influence of these arrangements on the two coordination functions of the energy market in the short and long term.
+Their large-scale deployment will also lead to shifts in the degree of autonomy given to investors, and the influence of these arrangements on the two coordination functions of the energy market.

 Our analysis underlined two specific dynamic effects in the interaction between these two sets of policy instruments.
 First is the probable eventual restriction of the role of the electricity market to the short-term coordination of market participants' operational decisions.
 Second is the effect of RES and LCT deployment on the need for capacity mechanisms to guarantee long-term capacity revenue for every equipment, both fossil fuel and low carbon.
 As a consequence, the need for out-of-market arrangements for promoting RES and LCTs will likely be self-reinforcing, because, even commercially mature investment in these capital intensive technologies will not be financially viable if these mechanisms are removed after important capacity development drawn by the present out-of-market arrangements.
-We stress this structural issue, because of its implications that challenge the current conventional wisdom and policy beliefs that these arrangements are transitory and should be eventually phased out.
+We stress this structural issue, because of its non-trivial implications that challenge every actual policy statement on the transitory character of these arrangements.